btmills/docs/3-cluster-administration/system-tables.md

 }
 ```

 * `id`: the UUID of the database.
+(Read-only.)
-* `name`: the name of the database; this can be modified.
+* `name`: the name of the database.

 Documents can be inserted to create new databases, deleted to remove databases, and modified to rename databases.
-(Renaming databases is the only task that requires modifying the `db_config` table; the other two tasks have native ReQL commands, [dbCreate][dbc] and [dbDrop][dbd].)
-As with tables, if you `insert` a database, don't include the `id` field: the system will autogenerate the UUID.
+(Renaming databases is the only task that requires querying the `db_config` table; the other two tasks have native ReQL commands, [dbCreate][dbc] and [dbDrop][dbd].)
+As with tables, if you `insert` a database, don't include the `id` field: the system will auto-generate the UUID.

 [dbc]: /api/javascript/db_create
 [dbd]: /api/javascript/db_drop

 ## cluster_config ##

-The `cluster_config` table is even simpler than `db_config`; currently there's only one thing that can be changed, the [authentication key][auth].
+The `cluster_config` table is even simpler than `db_config`; only one thing can be changed, the [authentication key][auth].
 This table always has exactly one row.
 Documents cannot be inserted into or deleted from this table.

 [auth]: /docs/security/